-- 1. All Council landscaped areas, which require irrigation systems are to be controlled by electrically operated solid state controller. - 2.
-The automatic control is to be capable of operating as a stand-alone controller with integral 240 VAC power source, multi start times, multi-independent programs, 'Cycle and Soak' capability, and have provision for sensor input or override.
-Installation is to be strictly to manufacturer's instructions, in a location as directed by the Council.
-Internal automatic control will provide unattended operation of the irrigation system. - 3.
-Internal installation is to include connection to the 240V AC outlet GPO.
-All wiring to access via PVC conduit sweep bends.
-Connect 24 AC control wire from controller to 24 AC solenoid valves, access from external points to be via conduit through sleeves and or penetrations.
+- 1. Irrigation systems for Council landscaped areas are to be controlled by electrically operated solid state controller. - 2.
+The automatic control is to be capable of operating as a stand-alone controller with integral 240 VAC power source, multistart times, multi-independent programs, 'Cycle and Soak' capability, and have provision for sensor input or override.
+Installation is to be strictly to manufacturer's instructions, and in a location as directed by Council.
+Internal automatic

+- control will provide unattended operation of the irrigation system. - 3.
+Internal installation is to include connection to the 240V AC outlet.
+All wiring is to be via PVC conduit sweep bends.
+The 24 AC control wire is to be connected from the controller to the 24 AC solenoid valves, with access from external points to be via conduit through sleeves and/or penetrations.